antarctica/bas-style-kit-docs/site/_components/input-group.md

 Use the `.input-group-btn` class, instead of `.input-group-addon`, as an element which contains a [split-button drop-down]({{ '/components/drop-down/#split-button-drop-down' | prepend: site.baseurl }}).

-**Heads up!** Split-button drop-down's in input groups are not yet fully supported, but will be in the next version of the Style Kit.
+**Heads up!** Split-button drop-down's in input groups are not yet fully supported.
 {: .alert .alert-warning }

 {% example html %}